Spring is one of the best times to book a trip to our national parks, as is summer, fall and winter.

 We were pressed for time to get to our hotel in Gardiner, Mont.
 So, we made the sad decision to forgo most of the major tourist attractions, including geothermic features like the multicolored Grand Prismatic Spring.
 We also avoided large crowds, as COVID-19 was still a significant concern.
 We stopped at Old Faithful just to check it off our list.
 The next day, we got back on our original schedule, spending a good amount of time in Lamar Valley.

 Living in the Northeast, it was hard to imagine such vast wilderness exists.
 In Lamar, bison and elk populations far outnumber humans.
 Coyotes, wolves and bear prowl almost in plain sight.
 It’s best to watch from afar with binoculars or a telephoto lens.
 Park rangers advise keeping a safe distance – 25 yards from most wildlife and 100 yards from predators like wolves and bears.
-Even if there are elk hanging out in your hotel parking lot, don’t assume they are tame.
+If there are elk hanging out in your hotel parking lot, don’t assume they are tame.

 Interested in any of these experiences?
 Talk to a AAA travel advisor about guided and self-guided options.